BAK2K3/hard-drivers/README.md

 >
 >The solution to this was to **remove the _"Packages"_ page entirely**, and **implement references to the packages in the _"About"_ page and _"Enquire"_ page.** In the _"About"_ page, under Cost,
 >the packages can be referenced, **linking to a modal whereby the content initially planned for the _"Packages"_ page is displayed**.
 In doing this, the services can be subtly referenced,
 >without being intrusive, and can provide the user with the additional information if they request it.
-Furthermore, **in the _"Enquire"_ page, under the _"Packages"_ section**, the decision has been made
+Furthermore, **in the _"Enquire"_ page, on large viewports, this table will be fully visible on the page, with a link to the aforementioned modal on smaller viewports**.
->to ensure no package is preselected, and to **provide a link to the same modal as previously referenced**.
+>Under the _"Packages"_ section of the _"Enquire"_ page, the decision has been made to ensure no package is pre-selected.
 In doing so, the user must engage with this aspect of the sales process, fulfilling the business need,
->hand fulfilling the user requirement of not being overwhelmed with information unnecessarily.
+>and fulfilling the user requirement of not being overwhelmed with information unnecessarily.

 ## 4. Skeleton